 PESA – Per Epididymal Sperm Aspiration

-PESA has many advantages and is much more acceptable to patients who usually return to work the next day and who generally have no anxiety about its repetition.
+PESAPESA has many advantages and is much more acceptable to patients who usually return to work the next day and who generally have no anxiety about its repetition.
 If sperm cannot be found in the epididymis we then proceed to a Testicular Sperm Aspiration (TESA).
 The surgical technique is very similar.
 The needle is simply inserted into the testis itself.

 ICSI after PESA is of value for: